anmol7240/credit-scoring-model/README.md

-"# 💳 Credit Scoring & Loan Decision System
+# 💳 Credit Scoring & Loan Decision System

 ## Project Overview

 This is an interactive **Streamlit web application** for **credit risk assessment and prediction**.
-It predicts the likelihood of a customer defaulting on a loan using **Machine Learning models** (CatBoost, XGBoost, Logistic Regression) and provides actionable insights for loan approval decisions.
+It predicts the likelihood of a customer defaulting on a loan using **Machine Learning models** (XGBoost, Logistic Regression) and provides actionable insights for loan approval decisions.

 The app provides:

 * **Real-time credit risk predictions** using pre-trained ML models
 * **Interactive Streamlit dashboard** for easy credit scoring
 * **Batch CSV upload** for scoring multiple customers at once
-* **Pre-trained ML models** (CatBoost, XGBoost) and feature scaler for fast inference
+* **Pre-trained ML models** (XGBoost, Logistic Regression) and feature scaler for fast inference
 * **Comprehensive logging and exception handling** for robust production deployment
 * **Containerized deployment** using Docker